May 14, 2020

 -HLA typing of the affected individual, siblings, and parents for consideration of hematopoietic stem cell transplantation

 -Blood chemistries (assessing liver, kidney, thyroid, lipids, and iron status)

 The treatment of FA is directed toward the specific symptoms that are apparent in each individual.
 Treatment may require the coordinated efforts of a team of specialists.
 Pediatricians, surgeons, cardiologists, kidney specialists (nephrologists), urologists, gastroenterologists, specialists who assess and treat hearing problems (audiologists and otolaryngologists), eye specialists and other health care professionals may need to systematically and comprehensively plan an affected individual’s treatment.

-Recommendations for treatment were agreed upon at a 2008 consensus conference:
+Recommendations for treatment were agreed upon at a 2014 consensus conference.

 -Androgen (male hormone) administration: Androgens improve the blood counts in approximately 50% of individuals with FA.
 The earliest response is seen in red cells, with increase in hemoglobin generally occurring within the first month or two of treatment.
 Responses in the white cell count and platelet count are variable.
 Platelet responses are generally incomplete and may not be seen before several months of therapy.
 Improvement is generally greatest for the red cell count.
 Resistance to therapy may develop over time.